 Marketplaces vs. Brokers

 Sometimes online trademark marketplaces are also brokers.
 Usually they’re not.
 If a marketplace charges you to put your listing up and doesn’t take a commission, they’re not a brokerage.
-This only make money from attracting sellers, and not from attracting buyers (link to blog post).
+They only make money from attracting sellers, and not from attracting buyers.
 They have no motivation to help you sell your trademark once it’s on their marketplace.
 In many cases, they benefit from your failure to sell your trademark because they charge a monthly or yearly listing fee.

 A real broker will take a commission from your sale.
 They make most (ideally all) of their money from successful sales.
 In other words, they are economically aligned with you, the trademark seller, and you can trust that they’re motivated to find a buyer for your trademark.